xadacka/led-matrix-controller/README.md

 Notes before starting
 ---------------------
-Currently, the code is designed for two 32x16 panels in series from chain 1 - will soon be adding an option on the web interface for changing how many panels you have and how they're chained.
+Currently, the code is designed for 4 32x16 panels in series from chain 1 - will soon be adding an option on the web interface for changing how many panels you have and how they're chained.
 You can manually change this now to add/remove panels by changing the flags in the bash scripts but this will be horribly time consuming for you.
 Best just wait it out.

 You should probably wire the panels before running the scripts as once it's installed, it'll show you the pi's IP on the screen but you can leave that until after if you like.
 Wiring diagram is [here](./wiring.md)